Walt Dated World

-The original sponsor of this attraction was the Edison Electric Institute.
+The original sponsor of the PeopleMover was the Edison Electric Institute.
 This organization is still around today and according to their website, they are "the premier trade association for U.S. shareholder-owned electric companies."

-Jack Wagner was the original narrator of the PeopleMover.
+Jack Wagner was the original narrator of the ride.
 He was replaced in June of 1985 by ORAC One, "The Commuter Computer".
 When ride coupons were still in use, this attraction required a D ticket.
-In 1994, this attraction became known as the Tomorrowland Transit Authority (TTA) and received yet another new narration track, which was used until the attraction became the Tomorrowland Transit Authority PeopleMover on August 5, 2010.
+In 1994, this attraction became known as the Tomorrowland Transit Authority (TTA) and received yet another new narration track, which was used until the name of the ride was changed to the Tomorrowland Transit Authority PeopleMover on August 5, 2010.